AmbiDrop: Array-Agnostic Speech Enhancement Using Ambisonics Encoding and Dropout-Based Learning: Experiment

 For the \textbf{baseline model}, training and validation data were generated using six different arrays with diverse geometries (see Fig. \ref{fig:train_arrays}), to encourage generalization across array types.
 The clean reference signal was defined as the direct path of the target speaker, captured by the reference microphone located closest to the target source, and additive noise was introduced at an SNR of 30~dB.

 For \textbf{AmbiDrop}, the training and validation datasets consisted of ideal simulated Ambisonics signals up to order $N_a = 2$, generated directly from the source signals and reverberation components constructed using the image method.
 The clean reference signal was defined as the omnidirectional spherical harmonic coefficient $a_{00}(t)$ of the direct path of the target speaker.
-Since this study focuses exclusively on 2D arrays, we restricted the Ambisonics representation to the subset of harmonics with the highest azimuthal resolution, i.e., $m = \pm n$ (see Chapter~1.2 in \cite{rafaely2015fundamentals}), resulting in a five-channel input.
+Since this study focuses exclusively on 2D arrays, we restricted the Ambisonics representation to 2D Ambisonics (circular harmonics), which is the subset of harmonics with the highest azimuthal resolution, i.e., $m = \pm n$ (see Chapter~1.2 in \cite{rafaely2015fundamentals}), resulting in a five-channel input.

 During inference, both models were evaluated on three datasets containing the same speech mixtures but with different array geometries.
 The first consisted of the same array geometries used for training the baseline model, while the second included six previously unseen arrays with distinct geometrical layouts (see Fig. \ref{fig:test_arrays}).
 The third dataset incorporated a real-world AR glasses array, using the first five microphones of the array (see Fig. 2 in \cite{donley2021easycom}).
-For AmbiDrop, microphone signals were first transformed into Ambisonics representations using the ASM method (Section~\ref{ssec:ASM_preprocessing}) assuming an SNR of 30 dB.
+For AmbiDrop, microphone signals were first transformed into Ambisonics representations via ASM (Section~\ref{ssec:ASM_preprocessing}) assuming an SNR of 30 dB.

 We used clean speech signals from the WSJ0 dataset \cite{garofolo2007wsj0}, sampled at 16~kHz.
-For the baseline dataset, each array contributed 1000 training samples and 167 validation samples, resulting in 6000 and 1002 samples in total, respectively.
-For AmbiDrop we generated 6000 training samples and 1002 validation samples of simulated Ambisonics signals.
-For testing, 300 samples were generated per array.
-The training, validation, and test sets were constructed without any overlap in samples.
+The baseline and AmbiDrop used 6000 training and 1002 validation samples, with 300 test samples per array and no dataset overlap.